Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Icon had Buck Wild, a very deliberate parody of not only Luke Cage and Black Lightning, but virtually ever other black superhero created in the 70's.
 His role is lampshaded when Icon notes that while Buck embodied a number of negative stereotypes and often embarrassed the black community, he was also a pioneer who paved the way for the less-offensive black superheroes of today.
 Note that he was an explicit mishmash of a bunch of Blaxploitation-era superheroes.
 Black Lightning, The Falcon, and Luke Cage were among those that were parodied.

-- Grant Morrison's Great Ten, a Chinese superhero team, would probably be Banned In China, and they are supposed to be.
+- Grant Morrison's Great Ten, a Chinese superhero team, would probably be Banned in China, and they are supposed to be.
 Its members are heavily tied into Chinese mythology and tradition and modern Chinese Communism, or at least the Western view of said.
-One of them is the Mother of Champions, who gives birth to superheroes.
-The team was created not to be offensive per-se, but the creator commentary for their reveal in 52 reveals that they were intended to be self-caricatures in a way.
+One of them is the Mother of Champions, whose whole superpower is based on rapidly producing litters of super-strong expendable children.
+The team was created not to be offensive per-se, but the creator commentary for their reveal in 52'' reveals that they were intended to be self-caricatures in a way.
 The writers were not trying to be offensive, but were deliberately making a team based on foreign perceptions of a culture and outside viewpoints.
 Maybe a Take That against the comic industry as a whole?
 Of course, considering the Japanese teams also created by Morrison...well, the only way it could get any more badass is if the two teams fought bloodily through Nanking.

 - In New 52's JLI, August General in Iron is a member of the titular Multinational Team and is a much broader caricature than he's ever been depicted as before, being a rude, anti-Western government drone.